2021 RedBud Motocross | Post-Race Interviews

-Want to know what riders had to say about the 2021 Thunder Valley Motocross without watching a “How Was Your Weekend” video?
-We’ve transcribed the post-race chats from round two of the 2021 Lucas Oil Pro Motocross Championship with riders in the 250 and 450 Class and added some photos of the riders in action.
-We’ll continue to do these going forward, with plans to get them on-site earlier in the week.
+Want to know what riders had to say about the 2021 RedBud Motocross without watching a “How Was Your Weekend” video?
+We’ve transcribed our post-race chats with riders in the 250 and 450 Class after round four of the 2021 Lucas Oil Pro Motocross Championship and added some photos of the riders in action.

 How was it today?